Jingyu6/sglang/README.md

 ```

 #### Supported models
-We will release TiDAR 1.5B and 8B models as soon as we can, and our benchmark results on SGLang supports the following variants:
+<strong>We will release TiDAR 1.5B and 8B models as soon as we can</strong>, and our benchmarking on SGLang supports the following variants:
 ```
 tidar_1.5b
 tidar_8b